 Research Interests: Dr. Chin is interested in social class gradients in health, and women's position in society and its impact on their health and the health of their children.
-Dr. Chin’s teaching responsibilities include PH 101 Introduction to Public Health I; PH 215 Public Health Anthropology; PH 265 Global Health; and PH 397W Community Engagement Internship.
+Dr. Chins teaching responsibilities include: PH 101 Introduction to Public Health I; PH 215 Public Health Anthropology; PH 265 Global Health; and PH 397W Community Engagement Internship.
 Beginning in fall 2015, Dr. Chin will also advise students majoring in Health, Behavior, and Society.

 Research Interests: Dr. Deess research focuses on the social and conceptual foundations of liberal institutions and practices; the historical foundations of modern politics in the eighteenth century; and health care ethics, including justifications for modifying our brains, and the intersection of health care and political philosophy in public health ethics.
 Dr. Deess teaching responsibilities include: PHL 228 Public Health Ethics; PHW 300 Seminar in Bioethics, PH 398A Public Health Senior Honors Research; and PH 398B Public Health Senior Honors Seminar.
 He is primary advisor for students majoring in Bioethics.